 Species and specimen distribution

 In total, we measured 337 bee species from Australia, Europe, North America and South America, including Cane’s (1987) original 20 species and 103 hoverfly species from Australia and Europe (Table 1).
 Six out of seven bee families and both hoverfly subfamilies were represented.
-Number of individuals per bee species ranged from one (103 ♀ only, 76 ♂ only) and 201 (♀ Homalictus urbanus) and 68 (♂ Bombus impatiens) with a mean of nine ♀ and five ♂ per species.
+Number of individuals per bee species ranged from one (103 species a ♀ individual, 76 species a ♂ individual) and 201 (♀ Homalictus urbanus) and 68 (♂ Bombus impatiens) with a mean of nine ♀ and five ♂ per species.
 In hoverflies, specimen number per species ranged from one (49 ♀ only hoverfly species, 34 ♂ only hoverfly species) to 32 (♀ Austrosyrphus spp.) and 18 (♂ Austrosyrphus spp.) with a mean of three per species for both sexes.

 Trait co-variation